Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-genomics-with-R-&-bioconductor-III.md

 letterFrequency(chr1, "A", as.prob=TRUE)
 ```

-Beyond the basic *BioStrings* based methods, there is one very important method implemented by the *BSGenome* using the `getSeq()` function, that allows you to extract specific sequences at request from a *BSgenome* or *XStringSet* class object.
-We will use `getSeq()` functionality in our next example to illustrate how you might use BSGenome packages in a standard NGS analysis.
+Beyond the basic BioStrings based methods, there is one important method implemented by the BSGenome using the `getSeq()` function, that extracts sequences at request from a BSgenome or XStringSet class object.
+We will use getSeq() functionality in our example below to demonstrate how you might use BSGenome packages in a typical NGS analysis.

-#### Example usage of a BSGenome package: Extracting peak flanking sequences from ChIP-seq data
+#### Example: Extracting sequences flanking ChIP-seq peaks

-Once peak regions have been identified to describe the potential binding locations of a particular transcription factor (TF), a common task in the analysis of ChIP-seq data is to scan the sequences immediately surrounding these peaks in order to identify sequences enriched over these peak regions that may represent the binding motif for that TF.
-In order to achieve this, we need to obtain the sequences for these peaks from the reference genome that the samples were aligned to (mm10).
+Once peak regions have been identified to describe the potential binding locations of transcription factor (TF) or histone modification, a common task in the analysis of ChIP-seq data is to scan the sequences immediately surrounding these peaks in order to identify sequences enriched over these peak regions that may represent the binding motif for that TF.
+To achieve this, we need to obtain the sequences for these peaks from the reference genome that the samples were aligned to (mm10).
 The cartoon below depicts this overall workflow.

 <p align="center">
 <img src="../figures/motif-example.png" title="xxxx" alt="context"
 	width="90%" height="90%" />
 </p>

-As an example, we will continue our mouse forebrain theme, using ChIP-seq data from the developing mouse forebrain that was performed using an antibody specific for the CTCF transcription factor (TF), a critical TF for diverse cellular processes that performs a plethora of transcriptional activation/repression functions at a genome-wide level.
+As an example, we will again use data from the ENCDOE project, where mouse forebrain tissues were ChIP'd for CTCF, a critical TF for diverse cellular processes that performs a wide range of transcriptional activation/repression functions at a genome-wide level.
 Called CTCF peaks for this experiment were downloaded from the ENCODE website [here](https://www.encodeproject.org/experiments/ENCSR677HXC/).

-Lets read in the BED file as a *GRanges* object using *rtracklayer* function `import()` as we have done previously.
-We can then use the `getSeq()` function in Bioconductor to return the sequences from our previously assigned *BSGenome* (UCSC - mm10, assigned to `genome`) that cover the regions specified in the *GRanges* object.
+Read in the BED file as a *GRanges* object using *rtracklayer* function `import()` as we have done previously.
+We can then use the `getSeq()` function to return sequences from our previously assigned BSGenome object (UCSC - mm10, assigned to the variable *genome*) that cover the regions specified in the GRanges object.
 ```r
 # read in peaks
 bed <- import("data/CTCF-mouse-forebrain-mm10.bed", format="BED")